GM workers ratify contract, 40-day strike to end

 "There are definitely going to be some limitations on choice, and that is a risk," Schuster said.
 "Consumers can opt to wait, or they can go down the street to their competitor."

-Now the union will move on to bargain with either Ford or Fiat Chrysler, using the GM deal as a template.
-A decision on which company is next could come Friday.
-It's not clear yet if there will be another strike, but neither Ford nor FCA will be happy about being stuck with the GM terms.
+Now the union will move on to bargain with Ford, using the GM deal as a template.
+It's not clear yet if there will be another strike, but it's unlikely that Ford will be happy about being stuck with the GM terms.

 GM traded the ability to close the three factories in Lordstown, Ohio; Warren, Michigan; and near Baltimore for higher labor costs, David Kudla, chief investment strategist for Mainstay Capital Management of Grand Blanc, Michigan, wrote in a note to investors.
-The contract maintains worker health benefits with low premiums, something that both Ford and FCA wanted to change when negotiations began.
+The contract maintains worker health benefits with low premiums, something that both Ford and Fiat Chrysler wanted to change when negotiations began.

 "Ford and FCA didn't have three factories that they wanted to close, but will have to work around this new framework for higher wages and unchanged health care that the UAW and GM have set," wrote Kudla, whose firm manages investments for many auto industry workers.